RadekManak/tomatoes-client/README.md

 ### Dependencies

-Fedora packages: `cpprest-devel zlib-devel openssl-devel boost-devel`
+Fedora packages: `cpprest-devel zlib-devel openssl-devel boost-devel qt5-qtbase-devel`

 Licensed under MIT License in hope that it will be useful to someone.